Clarence 'Frogman' Henry

 Born: March 19, 1937 in New Orleans, Louisiana

-As a child, Clarence Henry learned to play piano and trombone, and sang in a piercing falsetto voice that earned him the nickname “Frogman.”
+As a child, Clarence Henry learned to play piano and trombone.
+His ability to sing in a rumbly chest voice earned him the nickname “Frogman.”
 Henry’s musical influences included Fats Domino and Professor Longhair.
-In fact, in high school he often snuck into bars where Professor Longhair played.
+In high school he often snuck into New Orleans bars to watch Professor Longhair.

 Henry scored again in 1961 with the pop-soul hit “You Always Hurt the One You Love” also produced by Toussaint.
 Other hits included “Lonely Street,” “One Bended Knee,” and “A Little Too Much.”